Monroe County Michigan Probate Court

 Administration of trusts and estates

-Probate courts have the power to administer anything from wills to property distribution.
+Probate courts have the power to administer anything from wills to trust property distribution.
 When someone dies without a will, their estate goes under probate in court where they may appoint a family member or other interested person as personal representative for legal matters involving the decedent’s estate.
 If contested by others, it can be determined how any disputed items are distributed among beneficiaries according to what’s written on the last valid will – if there is one at all!

 Appointment of Guardians and Conservators